 Getting around Rome by bus can be a little confusing if you don’t know the city well or can’t speak Italian.
 If you’re worried about using public transportation, we recommend taking a group tour led by an expert guide.
 This way, you can take private transportation directly to the Domitilla Catacombs and not have to worry about logistics.

 Catacombs of Domitilla

 Many of the frescoes portray the transportation of grain to Ostia, probably representing the profession of those buried there.
-There’s even a fresco dating back to the 2nd century depicting The Last Supper.
-You may be wondering how many bodies are buried in the Catacombs of Domitilla, and the answer may surprise you.
-An estimated 150,000 bodies are buried at this site.
+There’s even a fresco dating back to the second century depicting The Last Supper.
+If you’re wondering how many bodies are buried in the Catacombs of Domitilla, the answer may surprise you.
+An estimated 150,000 bodies are buried in the catacombs.